code4lib/code-of-conduct/code_of_conduct.md

 Code4Lib event organizers can be identified by their name badges, and will help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the event.
+Code4Lib IRC volunteers can be identified by issuing the `@helpers` command to the #code4lib bot named "zoia".

 If an incident occurs, please use the following contact information: